Ukrainian orthography: Orthography search of the 19th century

 In 1798, Ivan Kotlyarevskyi's Eneida was published, a work that pioneered new Ukrainian literature and prompted the search for modern ways of reproducing the Ukrainian language in writing.
 There was a need to change the traditional script.
 Writers who sought to write in the living Ukrainian language had to look for means to convey the true sound of the word, rather than being guided by ancient writing.
-In 1818 the letter і was added to the alphabet, in 1837 there was the letter є and combination йо, ьо, in 1873 letter ї was added.
+In 1818 the letter і acquired its current use, in 1837 there was the letter є and combination йо, ьо, in 1873 letter ї was added.

 Instead, the letters ъ, ы and э could be found less and less often.
 The rapid and constant change of elements of the alphabet and their various uses gave rise to a significant number of experiments with the Ukrainian language and the creation of a large number (from 1798 to 1905 can be counted about 50 more or less common, sometimes even individual) spelling systems.

 The most famous of these attempts: